Nnigmat/cimg/README.md

-# cimg
+# Cimg
-Python Script which helps you to define which of the colors into the image uses more.
+Define the most used colors into your image.

+## Usage
+    cimg.py image.format 5